moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/integrate_api/index.md

 ## Scenario

-Considering that the 'Product360' Data Product fully meets your use case needs, you will now build a data application that generates valuable insights for the marketing team.
+Considering that the 'Product Affinity' Data Product fully meets your use case needs, you will now build a data application that generates valuable insights for the marketing team.
 These insights will empower them to create personalized promotions, enhance customer engagement, and drive additional business growth.

 ## Quick concepts